Green Guru LLC Irrigation & Landscape Lighting

 (before fuel surcharge)

 Estimate covers visit + zone count.
-Repair labor and materials are additional (scoped after inspection).
+Repairs/materials extra.

 Minimum visit (1 zone)